tomjoht/tomjoht.github.io/_posts/2019/6/2019-06-24-agile-and-the-enterprise.md

 Even setting aside content and focusing on code only, engineers face similar problems.
 If engineers build separate systems that don't integrate, the user experience also ends up being disjointed and impractical.
 Users might find that one SDK doesn't integrate with another, or that one tool is built on a technology that is incompatible with another.

-This kind of disjointed hodgepodge of tech is understandable in acquisitions, but few users will understand and be patient with the idea that the single company they interact with is actually made up of dozens of small, independent internal companies that, it has become clear, don't seem to know what each other is working on or building, since none of the products work together.
+This kind of disjointed hodgepodge of tech is understandable in mergers and acquisitions, but few users will understand and be patient with the idea that the single company they interact with is actually made up of dozens of small, independent internal companies that, it has become clear, don't seem to know what each other is working on or building, since none of the products work together.

 As a worse case, in massive companies, totally isolated teams might even be working on different solutions for the same problem, unaware of each other's existence.

-Good writing can't be written with blinders on.
+Good documentation can't be written with blinders on.
 I wrote about the need to make information harmonize in the larger landscape in [Principle 3: Ensure information harmony in the larger landscape](/simplifying-complexity/ensuring-information-harmony-in-the-larger-documentation-landscape.html).
 I summarized this principle as follows:

 > Before adding new topics to an information landscape, look to see how the new information will fit in with the existing information &mdash; across all information forms, from docs to blogs, forums, white papers, and more.
 Synthesizing information to harmonize with the larger information landscape requires wide reading and analysis but is essential for the user experience, since users often bounce from one information source to another as they consume information.